 Understanding the changes in the Root CA change for Azure Database for PostgreSQL Single server

-Azure Database for PostgreSQL will be changing the root certificate for the client application/driver enabled with SSL, used to connect to the database server.
-The root certificate currently available is set to expire February 15, 2021 (02/15/2021) as part of standard maintenance and security best practices.
-This article gives you more details about the upcoming changes, the resources that will be affected, and the steps needed to ensure that your application maintains connectivity to your database server.
+Azure Database for PostgreSQL Single Server successfully completed the root certificate change on February 15, 2021 (02/15/2021) as part of standard maintenance and security best practices.
+This article gives you more details about the changes, the resources affected, and the steps needed to ensure that your application maintains connectivity to your database server.

-In some cases, applications use a local certificate file generated from a trusted Certificate Authority (CA) certificate file to connect securely.
-Currently customers can only use the predefined certificate to connect to an Azure Database for PostgreSQL server, which is located here.
+Azure database for PostgreSQL users can only use the predefined certificate to connect to their PostgreSQL server, which is located here.
 However, Certificate Authority (CA) Browser forum recently published reports of multiple certificates issued by CA vendors to be non-compliant.

 As per the industry's compliance requirements, CA vendors began revoking CA certificates for non-compliant CAs, requiring servers to use certificates issued by compliant CAs, and signed by CA certificates from those compliant CAs.
-Since Azure Database for PostgreSQL currently uses one of these non-compliant certificates, which client applications use to validate their SSL connections, we need to ensure that appropriate actions are taken (described below) to minimize the potential impact to your PostgreSQL servers.
+Since Azure Database for MySQL used one of these non-compliant certificates, we needed to rotate the certificate to the compliant version to minimize the potential threat to your MySQL servers.

 Download BaltimoreCyberTrustRoot & DigiCertGlobalRootG2 Root CA from links below: